alexandru-avram/Documentation/SQL/Data Types.md

 - **INTERVAL**: A duration of time.
 - **JSONB**: Binary JSON.
 - **ARRAY**: A variable-length array of any data type.
 For example, `INTEGER[]` represents an array of integers.
+- **hstore**: A key-value store where both keys and values are treated as strings.

 ### SQLite
 - **INTEGER (AUTOINCREMENT)**: Auto-incrementing integer.